If you're buying a new home, check out these four smart home trends

 Taking a tour of a new housing development is an eye-opening experience, but in late 2019 it’s a mind-expanding adventure.
 Developers like to show off and test market their new ideas in mid- to high-priced housing offerings.
 If you haven’t already, sign up to tour one of the new home developments in your city.
 You’ll learn a lot about tech trends that are destined to be hugely popular in the upcoming decade.

 What are some of the hottest of the hot tech trends for 2019 and 2020?
 Here’s a warning: look for the over-used word “smart” in just about everything.
 Developers, designers and apparently marketing gurus seem to think this word is attractive to home buyers.
 Just a few years into the tech revolution in home design, however, and it’s already become an almost meaningless adjective that simply indicates an appliance with a built-in app.
-Here are the four biggest tech trends for the year-end seasons and the New Year, which is just around the corner:
+Here are the four biggest tech trends on how to make your home smart for the year-end seasons and the New Year, which is just around the corner:

 Unusually Smart Sprinkler Systems